PaddlePaddle/FastDeploy/docs/features/global_cache_pooling.md

 ### Scenario 3: High-Availability (HA) Deployment

 A single master is a single point of failure; if it crashes, cluster operations pause.
-For production, use the **etcd + multi-master** mode: multiple `mooncake_master` instances perform leader election through etcd.
+For production, run multiple `mooncake_master` instances that perform leader election through a coordination backend.
 When the leader fails, a standby is automatically re-elected, transparently to clients.

+Two coordination backends are supported:

+- **etcd** (`run_ha.sh`): a 3-node etcd cluster does election and metadata storage.
+- **redis** (`run_ha_redis.sh`): a single redis instance does lease-based election.
+Use this to avoid introducing etcd as an extra component.

 **Architecture:**

 ```
             ┌──────────────────────────────────────┐
-            │           etcd cluster (3 nodes)      │
+            │   coordination backend (etcd / redis) │
-            │     leader election / metadata store  │
+            │     leader election (master_view)     │
             └───────────────────┬──────────────────┘
                                 │ election (master_view)
           ┌─────────────────────┼─────────────────────┐